-- On timber bearers / pallets; or - If with side lights, on stillages.
+- On timber bearers / pallets; or

+- If with side lights, on stillages.

+- A suitable stillage will need to be available on site for transporting the doors to the plots.

 All products must have a label identifying the weight of each door.
 If labels are not being provided, contact the commercial director / buyer immediately.